-Greg Heidrich has served as executive director of the Society of Actuaries (SOA) since 2007.
+Greg Heidrich has served as Executive Director of the Society of Actuaries (SOA) since 2007.
 He serves as chief executive for the organization and provides management oversight and direction to the full range of the Society’s activities.

-Heidrich earned his master's degree in economics from the University of Chicago and his bachelor's degree in economics (highest honors) from the University of Oklahoma.
+Greg earned his MA-Economics from the University of Chicago in 1983 and his BA- Economics (Highest Honors) from the University of Oklahoma in 1981.

 Stacy D. R. Lin

 Deputy Chief Executive & Chief Financial Officer

 Stacy Lin, CPA, MBA, CGMA, CAE, is the deputy executive director and chief financial officer of the Society of Actuaries (SOA), a position she has held since July 2007.
 She is responsible for the Strategic Management, Market Research, Finance, Customer Service and Information Technologies Departments.

 Before joining the SOA in 1999, she served as the chief financial officer of a pneumatic tool distributor where she managed all financial aspects of the business and was a member of the executive team.
 Prior to that position, Lin was an audit and consulting manager in public accounting firms where she was responsible for financial audits, due diligence reports for acquisitions, financial budgets and forecasts, cost analysis, financial analysis and operational reviews for clients including nonprofit organizations.